oscardelben/RailsOneClick/README.md

 mess up with something you'll just need to delete the ruby directory inside that folder.

-### Development

-This project is alpha.
-I'm looking for contributors and especially testers.
-Your help is much apreciated.

-Developers note: rvm will conflict with Rails one click.
-It is recommended that you temporarily comment it out in your profile file while you test this project.

 ### How to run it

 Right now, download the xcode project, build and run and follow instructions!

-### History

-Yehuda Katz has recently announced the need for a Rails one click installer for Mac Os X. He even got some founding for his project, which means the community really needs it.
-With Rails one click I want to create a first step toward that vision that Yehuda had.

 ### Early Development screenshots